breadli428/eth-computational-models-of-motion/Readme.md

 This feature is realized in the function `TVStack alignment(TVStack positions_temp)`.

+For the video demo of this feature please click [here](https://youtu.be/pj1iIG5AIhk).

 ### Cohesion

 A slidebar will pop up and you can change affecting range of the behavior.